netdata/learn/github_styling_reference.md

 Text regarding the document

 (we will use the below notes instead of github admonitions.
 To use the emojis, type a : and then start typing the emoji name.
-The ones we are going to use are: info -> "bookmark_tabs", tip -> "lightbulb", note -> "pencil2", warning -> "warning", caution -> "fire" )
+The ones we are going to use are: info and note -> "bookmark_tabs", best practice and tip-> "bulb", warning and caution -> "warning" )

-> 📑 Info
+> 📑 Info, Note
 >
-> This is an info block.
+> This is an info or a note block.

-> 💡 Tip
+> 💡 Tip, Best Practice
 >
-> This is a tip block.
+> This is a tip or a best practice block.

-> ✏️ Note
+> ⚠️ Warning, Caution
 >
-> This is a note block.

-> ⚠️ Warning
->
-> This is a warning block.

-> 🔥 Caution
->
-> This is a caution block.
+> This is a warning or a caution block.

 ## Header_Text